 Continue adding graphite to the darker areas of the bottom lip.
 Make sure that you add the values slowly.
-It is easier to make an area darker than it is to make it lighter.
+It is easier to make an area darker than to make it lighter.

-Don’t be concerned with all of the little cracks on the lower lip at this point.
-It will be easier to use an eraser to pull out the highlights, which will create the illusion of cracks.
-At this point, you are only concerned about is the shape of the lips.
+Don’t be concerned with the little cracks on the lower lip at this point.
+Using an eraser to pull out the highlights will be easier, creating the illusion of cracks.
+At this point, you are only concerned about the shape of the lips.